openzfs/zfs/README.boot-from-zfs.markdown

     zfs create syspool/RPOOL/fedora-16/usr
     zfs create syspool/RPOOL/fedora-16/sharedhome

-# Installation of the new system
+###Installation of the new system

-- Install your operating system to `/newroot`, using whatever facilities you desire -- for example, rsync from another machine, the Fedora installer, or a yum bootstrapper.
+- Install your operating system to `/newroot`, using whatever facilities you desire -- for example, rsync from backups, use the Fedora installer, or use a yum bootstrapper.
 I leave it unspecified because I restored my earlier system from another machine.

-# Post-install preparation of the new system
+###Post-install preparation of the new system

 - Get and write down the UUIDs of `/dev/sda1` and `/dev/sda2`: